 D, W Dawn Beach is home to the Westin Resort (southern end, closed since Irma) as well as Oyster Bay Beach Resort (northern end, reopened 6/18).
 Topless.
 NOTE: We've seen sea urchins here, little black spherical objects with spines sticking out of them.
 Do NOT step on them...it will wreck your vacation.
 Note: This beach can be hit hard by Sargassum Seaweed.

 Dawn Beach has the best beach bar of all: the award-winning Mr. Busby's.
 The bad news: demolished by Irma.
 Details on all the restaurants now open (there are many dozens) is on our Everything SXM Facebook Site, and you can click "Restaurants" on this page for more info.

 The walk from Friars Bay to Happy Bay takes you through virgin St. Martin countryside and gives you unforgettable views like this.
 Happy Bay is effectively clothing optional; Friars is tops optional.
 There is a beautiful sandy beach; this shot was from a hill between Friars and Happy Bay.

-F, Northern side, not particularly windy (usually) Anse Marcel, at the Riu Palace (formerly Radisson St. Martin) Resort is a very pleasant, usually quiet beach, popular with French tourists.
+F, Northern side, not particularly windy (usually) Anse Marcel, at the SECRETS Resort (formerly Riu Palace and formerly Radisson St. Martin) Resort is a very pleasant, usually quiet beach, popular with French tourists.